somecallmejosh/ux-engineering-portfolio/content/case-studies/nuxt-vs-next.md

 ## A Few Shared Patterns

 Both frameworks have a version of reusable logic: hooks in React, composables in Vue.
 They're not identical, but the mental shift between them wasn't that dramatic.
+The same can be said for their routers.
+Not having to maintain a routes file is kind of nice.
 Honestly, I could go either way there.
 Once you get used to the syntax, both patterns help keep logic clean and portable.

 ## So, What's the Verdict?